mdaffin/disconnected.systems/site/blog/archlinux-installer/index.md

 To generalise over these two types of disks you can use `ls` and `grep` to find and filter the actual partition.
-I found the bashes globbing was not powerful enough to filter out just a single partition while ignoreing device files such as `/dev/mmcblk0boot1` that also exist on some of these systems.
+I found the bashes globbing was not powerful enough to filter out just a single partition while ignoring device files such as `/dev/mmcblk0boot1` that also exist on some systems.

 ```bash
 part_boot="$(ls ${device}* | grep -E "^${device}p?1$")"